nest/nest-simulator/doc/htmldoc/contribute.rst

 .. admonition:: First time contributors

-   In order to make sure that the NEST Initiative can manage the NEST code base in the long term, you need to send us a completed and signed :download:`NEST Contributor Agreement <static/NEST_Contributor_Agreement.pdf>` to transfer your copyright to the NEST Initiative before we can merge your pull request.
+   In order to make sure that the NEST Initiative can manage the NEST code base in the long term, we ask that you fill in the :download:`NEST Contributor Agreement <https://nest-simulator.readthedocs.io/en/latest/_downloads/9b65adbdacba6bfed66e68c62af4e308/NEST_Contributor_Agreement.pdf>` form to transfer your copyright to the NEST initiative and send it to *info [at] nest-initiative.org*.

 .. grid:: 1 1 2 2